- Homepage

 On this page

-Unemployment compensation (UC) provides partial, temporary income to workers who lose their jobs through no fault of their own, and are able and available for work.
-The objective is to provide a cushion to absorb some of the shock of unemployment to jobless workers, their families, and the state’s business community.
+Unemployment compensation (UC) provides partial, temporary income to workers who lose their jobs through no fault of their own and are able and available for work.

 Eligibility